 Fernanda is weak.

-It was a beautiful 74 degree afternoon and I was reveling in the perfect sunshine when I got in the car to go do the carpool thing.
+It was a beautiful 74º afternoon.
+I was reveling in the perfect sunshine when I got in my car to go do the carpool thing.

-Fernanda had melted over at the waist, right where her bouncy spring is.
+My dashboard hula girl Fernanda had melted over at the waist, right where her bouncy spring is.

-And her skirt had come unglued, revealing half of her backside, which was then made all the more visible because her top half was laying over and her head was near her feet.
+And her skirt had come unglued, revealing half of her backside, which was then made all the more visible because her top half was lying over, and her head was near her feet.

 Sure, the car was warm when I got in—it felt kind of good, actually.
 This time of year it could be windy and rainy or gosh knows what, so for the moment I was just soaking up the warmth like a snake in the sun.

 The weather certainly wasn’t like what we’ve got coming later on this summer when the temperature soars to the 90s, and the heat when you open the car door literally takes your breath away.
 No, this was the kind of weather that puts you in a good mood—sunshine, the perfect temperature, and low humidity.

 But the spell was broken when Fernanda had her accident.

 As she lay crippled in my hand, globby glue oozed all the way down her bouncy spring and out from the waistband of her skirt.